braidn/old-git-wiki-pages/RailsTestFactories.markdown

 * Using dynamic content is allowed by passing a block to the db value
   * Ex: `start_date { Date.today }`
   * In addition, you can reference previous fields in blocks as well
+* Strive to create as little data with factories as needed
+  * If compared 1:1, factories are a little slower than [fixtures][1]

 ###In Tests